|

 Enjoy Summer Sensory Play

-For this lemon scented rice sensory bin, I made four batches of rice all of the varying shades by adding more or less food coloring.
-Cover and shake until evenly coated.
-I lay the rice as flat as possible on a paper towel and in about 30 minutes I have lovely lemon-scented rice for summer olfactory sensory play!
+For this lemon-scented rice sensory bin, I made four batches of rice, all of varying shades, by adding more or less food coloring.
+I covered and shook until evenly coated.
+I laid the rice as flat as possible on a paper towel, and in about 30 minutes, I had lovely lemon-scented rice for summer olfactory sensory play!

 How To Make Lemon Scented Rice